-In the current set-up the L1B input data are the same as for the LER and directional LER computation.
+In the current set-up the L1B input data are the same as for the LER and directional LER (DLER) computation.
 The AOT is computed using reflectance measurements in small wavelengths bands for the wavelength mentioned above.
-The method is outined below and is the same for the reflectances used in the computation of the LER.
-Since the AOT reflectance measurements are a subset of the LER reflectance measurements, the input from the LER (in Scene-LER files) is used.
-Therefore, all information from the LER ATBD ([AD3] is also relevant here.
+The method is outlined below and is the same for the reflectances used in the computation of the DLER.
+Since the AOT reflectance measurements are a subset of the DLER reflectance measurements, the input from the DLER (in Scene-LER files) is used.
+Therefore, all information from the DLER ATBD ([AD3]) is also relevant here.

 Reflectances are computed using the TROPOMI L1B irradiance and radiance data.
-In the algorithm, before the band reflectances R{λ} are determined for each wavelength band centred around wavelength λ , the solar irradiance E_0 is first ported to the wavelength grid of the Earth radiance I. The method is described in appendix B of the S5P NO2 ATBD [RD16].
+In the algorithm, before the band reflectances R{λ} are determined for each wavelength band centered around wavelength λ , the solar irradiance E_0 is first ported to the wavelength grid of the Earth radiance I. The method is described in appendix B of the S5P NO2 ATBD [RD16].
 Next, the Earth reflectance R is calculated for all detector pixels using equation 11.
-Monochromatic reflectances are computed from the spectra by indentifying detector pixels that lie within the wavelength ranges $[\lambda - \omega{\lambda}, \lambda + \omega{\lambda}]$, where $2\omega{\lambda}$ is the width of the wavelength band.
+Monochromatic reflectances are computed from the spectra by identifying detector pixels that lie within the wavelength ranges $[\lambda - \omega{\lambda}, \lambda + \omega{\lambda}]$, where $2\omega{\lambda}$ is the width of the wavelength band.
 The wavelength band widths are configurable, but typically 1 nm.
 The reflectances R of these detector pixels are then averaged, weighted by a triangular function, illustrated graphically in Figure 4.
 In Figure 4 a total of five detector pixels, indicated with labels i, are weighted with five weighting factors w_i (the relative height of the triangular function indicated in red).
 Then $R{\lambda} = \sum w_i \cdot R_i / \sum w_i$.
 The triangular function stabilises the band reflectance R{λ} , making it less susceptible to detector pixels close to the band edges that are irregularly part of the averaging procedure.
 This procedure effectively prevents jumps along the across-track direction of the orbit swath.

-6.6 Surface reflectance
+6.6 Surface reflectivity

-The surface reflectances over land surfaces are computed using the (D)LER from TROPOMI data as described in the DLER ATBD.
-The reflectance for water surfaces are derived using a model based on the Fresnel reflection for a surface with wind-driven waves (Cox and Munk, 1954) and the ocean colour modelled as a function of the chlorophyll content (Morel and Maritorena, 2001) and foam.
+The surface reflectivity over land surfaces are computed using the minimum Lambertian Equivalent Reflectivity (LER) from five years of TROPOMI data as available in the TROPOMI DLER surface reflectivity climatology, described in the DLER ATBD.
+The reflectance for water surfaces are derived using a model based on the Fresnel reflection for a surface with wind-driven waves [RD23] and the ocean colour modelled as a function of the chlorophyll content (Morel and Maritorena, 2001) and foam.
 This model is used to compute the direct reflectance (for the direct path from the Sun to the satellite), as well as for diffuse isotropic reflectance.
 The code is described in [AD4].